-More than 2.4 million people who can vote in Georgia are not yet registered, according to the U.S. Census, and 73% of them are members of the Rising American Electorate: young people, people of color and unmarried women.
-VPC and CVI primarily send mailings to members of the Rising American Electorate, many of whom have historically been under-represented in our democracy, often move between elections, and register and vote at lower rates than the rest of the population.
+More than 2.4 million people who can vote in Georgia are not yet registered, according to the U.S. Census, and 73% of them are members of the New American Majority: young people, people of color and unmarried women.
+VPC and CVI primarily send mailings to members of the New American Majority, many of whom have historically been under-represented in our democracy, often move between elections, and register and vote at lower rates than the rest of the population.

 Since 2003, VPC and CVI have helped register more than 5.6 million voters nationally.
 VPC and CVI mail registration applications to unregistered individuals, along with pre-addressed envelopes to make it easy to send completed forms directly to local election officials.
 They also send vote-by-mail ballot applications to registered voters listed on state voter files, to encourage safe voting from home.
 VPC and CVI provide samples of mailings ahead of time to top state election officials, to ensure the groups comply with all state laws.
 The organizations also provide in-depth information about their programs online.